balachandarchinta/Stock-Market-Prediction-Versions/README.md

 Prediction algorithms of my thoughts on how much I have learned in stock market using our beloved friend Mr. Python.
 There were so many libraries we didn't know much about.
 I will use our LLM cousins too.
 We have used general LSTM technique and forecasted for 7 or 15 sessions.
 But can we say it is accurate.
 We don't know about it yet.
+Check out my first stock prediction code StockForecast_v1.ipynb